ZanzibarNuclear/nuclear-ambitions-shingle/docs/legal/terms-of-use.md

 2.1 Our Content: All content on the Platform, including text, graphics, images, videos, and software, is owned by us or our licensors and protected by copyright, trademark, and other intellectual property laws, except for content in the public domain or for which we have secured distribution rights.

 2.2 User-Generated Content: If you submit content (e.g., forum posts, comments, feedback), you grant us a non-exclusive, worldwide, royalty-free license to use, modify, and display such content on the Platform.
 Do not post content that is not your own in violation of copyright protections.
+Do not post sexually explicit writing or images.
 We may remove or moderate content that violates these Terms.

 2.3 Restrictions: You may not copy, modify, distribute, or display any Platform content without our prior written consent, except for sharing content via social media with proper attribution to Nuclear Ambitions LLC.